 - 2 tablespoons crunchy peanut butter (optional)

-- ready-made icing holly leaves like these.
+- ready-made icing holly leaves

 - Melt the butter, milk chocolate, peanut butter and marshmallows on a low heat until the marshmallows are just starting to melt.